-WebSphere Message Broker V8.0 support for WebSphere MQ V7.1 and V7.5
+WebSphere Message Broker V8.0 adds support for WebSphere MQ V7.1 and V7.5 in addition to V7.0.1

 WebSphere Message Broker V220.127.116.11 introduces support for WebSphere MQ V7.1 and V7.5 for the first time.
 There are some changes in behaviour and new features in MQ V7.1 that Message Broker users should be aware of: